SuperbWebDeveloper11/django-authentication/README.md

+## django-authentication
-## Django project to handle user authentication using username or email and password
+django-authentication is a Django project to handle user authentication using username or email and password

+## Tools used
+- django
+- django-crispy-forms
+- bootstrap

 ## Users could perform the following operations: